michael-steinert/FullStackSpringReactAngular2023/backend/README.md

 ## Cloud Computing

 - Cloud Computing refers to a Network of remote Servers hosted on the Internet that are used to store, manage and process Data, rather than a local Server.
 These Servers are typically owned and operated by third-party Companies
-- It provides a wide Range of Services, such as Computing, Storage, Databases, Networking, Machine Learning, and more, that can be accessed by Individuals or Organisations over the Internet
+- It provides a wide Range of Services, such as Computing, Storage, Databases, Networking, Machine Learning, and more, that can be accessed by Individuals or Organizations over the Internet
 - It allows Users to access their Data and Applications over the Internet
 - One Benefit of Cloud Computing is Scalability, which means that Users can easily adjust the Amount of Computing Resources, Storage and other Services they use as they need them, without having to invest in expensive Hardware and Infrastructure
 - Cloud Computing also offers high Availability and Reliability, as Data is stored in multiple Locations and can be easily recovered in the Event of a Disaster or Hardware Failure